MicrosoftDocs/VBA-Docs/api/Office.SharedWorkspaceLink.ModifiedBy.md

 ## Remarks

 For shared workspace objects, the **ModifiedBy** property returns the display name stored in the **Name** property of the **SharedWorkspaceMember** object.

 ## Example

-The following example lists the links in a shared workspace site that were modified by a particular users.
+The following example lists the links in a shared workspace site that were modified by particular users.

 ```vb